aniketkeshri12/CNN-Image-Classification/README.md

 ### classes involved
 - class initialize_lenet_CNN : initiliaze number of conv layers and max pooling layers.

+### Activities
+1. In PART A i tuned the hyperparameters and visual filters on training CNN model from scratch .
+2. I Fine tuned a pre-trained model .
+3. In PART B i used a pre existing model and then validated the val dataset.

 ### Training
 The trainA.py and trainB.py script is used to train the CNN using the optimizer class with various options that can be specified using command-line arguments.
 Here is a description of the available options.
 The deafult values are set according to what worked best in the wandb sweeps.